robbievanleeuwen/section-properties/docs/user_guide/theory.rst

   \end{bmatrix}

 where :math:`\textbf{C}` is the assembly of :math:`\int_{\Omega} \textbf{N} \, d \Omega`
-and :math:`\lambda` may be though of as a force acting to enforce the constraints, which should be relatively small when compared to the values in the force vector and can be omitted from the solution vector.
+and :math:`\lambda` may be thought of as a force acting to enforce the constraints, which should be relatively small when compared to the values in the force vector and can be omitted from the solution vector.